RSL Methodology

 Technical Notes

 Chemical nomenclature can take several forms.
-Technical chemical names may take numerous forms.
 It is the responsibility of the user to verify synonyms of any regulated chemicals referenced.

-It is possible that regulated components may be present in raw materials below the levels that require reporting on Material Safety Data Sheets (MSDS).
-Care should be taken to verify the presence of all regulated ingredients regardless of the concentration.
+It is possible that regulated substances may be present in raw materials below the levels that require reporting on Safety Data Sheets (SDS).
+Care should be taken to verify the presence of all regulated substances regardless of the concentration.

-This list represents the known and applicable standards at the time of publication; any inaccuracy or omission is not the responsibility of AAFA.
+This list represents the most stringent known and applicable standards relevant to the apparel and footwear industry at the time of publication; any inaccuracy or omission is not the responsibility of AAFA.